How to Hire a CTO [The Fullest Guide]

 As you can see, there are enough hiring options for a CTO.
 To get a high dedication level and required experience, it’s better to hire an in-house CTO or cooperate with a specialist from an outsourcing company.
 Freelance isn’t the best option since you need long-term cooperation.

-CTO as A Service from Cleveroad
+CTO as a Service from Cleveroad

-Cleveroad is an outsourcing company that offers full-cycle software development (since 2011) across the most demanding market domains, such as Logistics, Healthcare, FinTech, Media, Retail, Education, etc. Our company provides a wide range of IT services that meet the needs of businesses of all sizes.
-Feel free to get your benefits from our CTO as a Service opportunity:
+Cleveroad is an outsourcing company that offers full-cycle software development (since 2011) across the most demanding market domains, such as Logistics, Healthcare, FinTech, Media, Retail, Education, etc. Our company provides a wide range of IT services, including CTO for hire meeting the needs of businesses of all sizes.

 • Proficiency in the tech field from versatile CTO experts with specialization in your business domain to address the precise challenges of your industry